16. The Noahide Covenant

 But the flesh with its living soul, its blood, you shall not eat.

 The historical transmission of the Seven Laws of Noah was virtually identical to that of the Jewish Code of Law.
-Both systems remained oral for over one thousand years, until they were recorded in what has become known as the Talmud (see glossary).
+Both systems remained oral for over 1000 years, until they were codified.

 The Noahide Covenant is also acknowledged in the New Testament:

-After the destruction of Jerusalem in 68 C.E. and the dispersion of the Jewish people among the nations, constant persecution prevented the Jews from effectively teaching Gentiles the Noahide Code.
-However, in this age of reason and religious tolerance, with the world witnessing the miracles performed for the Jewish people in its restored homeland, the time is ripe for the nations to learn and observe the Noahide Code.
+After the destruction of Jerusalem in 70 C.E. and the dispersion of the Jewish people among the nations, constant persecution prevented the Jews from effectively teaching non-Jews the Noahide Code.
+However, in this age of reason and religious tolerance, with the world witnessing the miracles performed for the Jewish people in its restored homeland, the time is ripe for the nations to learn and observe their Noahide Code.

 And the reward which its lone observer merited to receive: